DanieleDeSensi/peafowl/README.md

 The framework also performs IP defragmentation and TCP stream reassembly, in such a way that the protocol is correctly identified also when its data is split among multiple fragments or segments.
 Moreover, this is useful to avoid evasion attacks that use IP fragmentation and TCP segmentation.

+The framework can be used in two different modes: Stateful and Stateless.
++ Stateful: is suited for applications which don't have a  concept of 'flow'.
+In this case the user simply pass to the library a stream of packets without concerning about how to store the flow.
+All the flow management and storing will be done by the library.

++ Stateless: is suited for applications which already have a concept of 'flow'.
+In this case the framework demand the storage of the flow data to the application.
+The user application should be modified in order to store with their own flow informations also the informations needed by the framework to identify the protocols.

 A more detailed description can be found in the thesis which lead to the development of this framework: [Thesis.pdf](Thesis.pdf)